-Recently within the last year, I had been re-evaluating what impact I’m having in the lives of other people, especially here on the ground in Peru where I’m a “missionary”.
-I struggle with the tension of waiting for things to happen in God’s time for my life versus striving and trying to bring some things into fruition and open some doors that may not truly be open yet.
+Recently this year, I had been re-evaluating what impact I’m having in the lives of other people, especially here on the ground in Peru where I’m a “missionary”.
+I’ve often struggled with the tension of waiting for things to happen in God’s time for my life versus striving and trying to bring some things to fruition and open some doors that may not truly be open yet.

-I congratulated him, but walked away thinking…I don’t preach somewhere *every* week, but only from time to time.
+I congratulated him but walked away thinking. . .
+I don’t preach somewhere *every* week, but only from time to time.
 And not in the same places.
 I went through some inner dialogue with the Lord and felt like He wasn’t answering me.
 I was getting a bit impatient, to say the least.

 Your Niche Or Someone Else’s?

 It was then I sensed the Lord get to the heart of the matter and ask me something.

 “Steve, do you want to speak to 30 people per week, the same people week in and week out, who are happy to have any gringo speaking to them, and who will find another one when you leave Or would you like to speak to exponentially more people than that perpetually, and have the things you teach continue to impact people long after you’ve taught them?”

 When I sensed Him putting it like that, I immediately knew what my answer was: